-BEA proposes to raise the exemption level for the 1999 survey to \$3 million in covered sales or purchases transactions, from \$1 million on the previous (1994) survey.
+The revised rules raise the exemption level for the 1999 survey to \$3 million in covered sales or purchases transactions, from \$1 million on the previous (1994) survey.
 Raising the exemption level will reduce respondent burden, particularly for small companies.
-BEA also proposes to combine private placement services with underwriting services, combine foreign exchange brokerage services with other brokerage services, and create a separate category for electronic funds transfers.
-Finally, BEA has restated the definition of "financial services provider" using the nomenclature of the new North American Industry Classification System that has replaced the U.S. Standard Industrial Classification System.
+The revised rules also combine private placement services with underwriting services, combine foreign exchange brokerage services with other brokerage services, and create a separate category for electronic funds transfers.
+Finally, the revised rules restate the definition of "financial services provider" using the nomenclature of the new North American Industry Classification System that has replaced the U.S. Standard Industrial Classification System.

 The changes in the types of services to be reported separately reflect BEA's experience in collecting data on financial services transactions over the past 5 years.
-Data collected for both private placement and foreign brokerage services have been very small and do not justify the continuation of separate reporting.
-Electronic funds transfer services, in contrast, appear to account for a large fraction of both total receipts and total payments for "other financial services," in which electronic funds transfers were previously included.
-DATES: Comments on these proposed rules will receive consideration if submitted in writing on or before September 7, 1999.
+Data collected for both private placement and foreign exchange brokerage services have been very small and do not justify the continuation of separate reporting.
+Electronic funds transfer services, in contrast appear to account for a large fraction of both total receipts and total payments for "other financial services," in which electronic funds transfers were previously included.